ianphil/ContainerCamp/labfour/deploy-docker-swarm.md

 Copy this command for use in the next step.

-## Join the node VMs to our docker cluster
+## Join the node VMs to your docker cluster

 For each node you need to add to the swarm, run the command provided from the manager.